AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-overview.md

 ---
-title: Know how Assets Microservices can process your digital assets in the cloud
+title: Know how asset microservices can process your digital assets in the cloud
 description: Process your digital assets using a cloud-native and scalable assets processing Cloud Service.
 cloud: experience-cloud
 solution-title: Experience Cloud